Cameron County reports 2 coronavirus-related deaths

 Cameron County on Monday reported two coronavirus-related deaths.

-Two women from Brownsville died as a result of the virus, according to a news release from Cameron County.
+A man from Harlingen and a woman from Los Fresnos died as a result of the virus, according to a news release from Cameron County.

-Cameron County also reported that 100 people had tested positive for the virus, bringing the total number of confirmed cases to 22,125.
+Cameron County also reported that 149 people tested positive for COVID-19, bringing the total number of confirmed cases to 24,747.

 More News